-- Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay. - Where to report any concerns you have about quality of your hospital care.
+- You have a right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
+This includes the right to know what these services are, who will pay for them, and where you can get them. - You have a right to be involved in any decisions about your hospital stay. - Where to report any concerns, you have about the quality of your hospital care.

-• Your right to request an immediate review of the decision to discharge you if you think you are being discharged from the hospital too soon.
+• You have the right to request an immediate review of the decision to discharge you if you think you are being discharged from the hospital too soon.
 This is a formal, legal way to ask for a delay in your discharge date so that we will cover your hospital care for a longer time.